 - Medellín – Calle 19 #80A-40, Barrio Belén (the entrance is on the other side of the building on Calle 19A)

 After having a migrant (M) rentista visa or other M visas for five years you are eligible to receive a resident (R) visa.
 And after having an R visa for five additional years you can apply to become a citizen of Colombia.

 Also, you won’t have to give up your existing citizenship.
 Colombia permits dual-citizenship, as does the U.S. and many other countries.

 Once you become a dual citizen with Colombian citizenship, you will no longer need to deal with visas anymore.
-Also, you will be able to travel to some counties as a Colombian citizen without a visa such as Russia and Brazil, which require a visa for U.S. citizens.
+Also, you will be able to travel to a few counties as a Colombian citizen without a visa such as Russia, which require a visa for U.S. citizens.